Glow Jewelry

 Toxicity to pets

-During certain holidays, glow sticks and glow jewelry may be more readily available.
-These contain dibutyl phthalate (often nicknamed “DBP”) inside, which is a clear to yellow, oily liquid that has a very bitter taste.
-One bite can cause DBP to leak from the glow stick or jewelry, and result in profuse drooling, gagging, and retching in a pet.
-DBP can also cause irritation to the skin and eyes, resulting in a burning or stinging sensation.
-As cats are fastidious groomers, they end up ingesting more and more as they clean the DBP off their fur and paws.
-While the chemical DBP itself isn’t very “toxic,” it can result in significant and dramatic signs.
+Glow jewelry or glow sticks contain dibutyl phthalate (often nicknamed “DBP”), a clear to yellow, oily liquid with a very bitter taste.
+While DBP itself isn’t very toxic, it can result in dramatic signs.
+One bite can cause DBP to leak from the glow stick or jewelry, resulting in profuse drooling, gagging, and retching.
+DBP can also cause irritation to the skin and eyes with exposure, resulting in redness and a burning/stinging sensation.
+Cats are at greater risk since they are meticulous groomers.
+Their grooming habits can result in ingestion of larger amounts of DBP as they clean the chemical off their hair and paws.

 Common signs to watch for: